 Who should keep the membership

 Keep paying the bar if you blow out fewer than roughly 8-10 times a year, if you value the professional finish over the savings, or if you know you won't practice enough to get a good at-home result.
-Everyone else - the weekly and biweekly crowd - is usually leaving real money on the table.
+Everyone else, the weekly and biweekly crowd, is usually leaving real money on the table.
 If you're weighing whether any beauty device earns back its price, our guide on whether a beauty device pays for itself walks through the same break-even logic across tools.